tderflinger/tcx-ls/README.md

 ## Usage

-By specifying the TCX file as an argument, you view the information.
-For example:
+Specify the TCX file as an argument to view the sports activity information.

 ```bash
 deno run --allow-read src/main.ts /path/to/your/file.tcx